Yahya-Saleh/Projects/C++/General purpose/Roman Numerals/ReadMe.md

 # Roman Numerals

-A program that asks the user to enter a number within the range of 1 through 10 and returns the Roman numeral version of that number.
+A program that asks the user to enter a number within the range of 1 through 10 and returns the Roman numeral version of that number with a clever use of teh `switch` statement.

 ## Execution